santoshernandezr/MatrixCalculator/README.md

 # MatrixCalculator
-This is a matrix calculator, this calculator will allow users to do addition, subtraction, multiplication, and row reduction to matrices.
+This is a matrix calculator, this calculator allows the user to do addition, subtraction, multiplication, and row reduction to matrices.